nasirlukman/nasirlukman.github.io/_posts/2026-07-04-forest-disturbance-alert-system.md

 A forest disturbance alert system, on the other hand, also aims to detect more subtle changes in forest structure.
 These disturbances may result from selective logging, small-scale clearing, small road deevelopmenet, early stages of deforestation, etc. Because the goal is to detect changes as early as possible, disturbance monitoring typically requires higher detection sensitivity.
 The trade-off is that it is also more susceptible to noise and false positives, making careful filtering and validation essential.

-Optical satellites such as (Sentinel-2)[https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2] and (LANDSAT)[https://science.nasa.gov/mission/landsat/] have become the standard for forest monitoring, but they suffer from one major limitation in tropical regions: cloud cover.
-Radar satellites, particularly (Sentinel-1)[https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1], overcome this problem by providing observations regardless of weather or daylight, making them ideal for operational near real-time monitoring.
+Optical satellites such as [Sentinel-2](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2) and [LANDSAT](https://science.nasa.gov/mission/landsat/) have become the standard for forest monitoring, but they suffer from one major limitation in tropical regions: cloud cover.
+Radar satellites, particularly [Sentinel-1](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1), overcome this problem by providing observations regardless of weather or daylight, making them ideal for operational near real-time monitoring.

 ## Why build another alert system?

-Several excellent (global deforestation alert)[https://data.globalforestwatch.org/datasets/gfw::integrated-deforestation-alerts/about] products already exist.
-One of the most notable is the Radar for Detecting Deforestation ((RADD))[https://www.wur.nl/en/research/products-services/radd-forest-disturbance-alert] alert system, which provides global near real-time disturbance alerts based on Sentinel-1 data.
+Several excellent [global deforestation alert](https://data.globalforestwatch.org/datasets/gfw::integrated-deforestation-alerts/about) products already exist.
+One of the most notable is the Radar for Detecting Deforestation [(RADD)](https://www.wur.nl/en/research/products-services/radd-forest-disturbance-alert) alert system, which provides global near real-time disturbance alerts based on Sentinel-1 data.
 So why develop another system?

 Global products are designed to work reasonably well everywhere.
 Local systems, however, can be optimized for a specific region and integrated with local datasets that are unavailable to global products.
 This allows: